 They are suited to all company levels.
 We train wherever the company needs a collaborator to perform efficiently in another language.

 With all the languages used in the business world: English, Portuguese, Chinese, German, Spanish, French, Dutch, Italian, etc. We also work with other less usual languages.

 How can I choose the adequate training for my company?

 Tell us your needs, and we will do the rest by designing the program that best suits your company.

 What is the difference between regular and special programs?

-The regular courses, always in language for work, follow a gradual program by levels, until the participants reach the target level set or the company’s goal.
+Regular business language courses follow a gradual program by levels, until the participants reach the target level set by the company.

 What is the difference between a translator and an interpreter?